The Vigilant Driver: Why Choosing To Be An Attentive Driver Is ImportantUpdated Dec. 15, 2020

 The process of gathering visual information about the environment around and ahead of your vehicle must be both active and methodical.
 The challenge of effective visual searching is that any time spent not focusing on a specific area is time in which you could miss vital events unfolding on that part of the road.

 You should avoid focusing on any one spot for too long by alternating your gaze between the immediate, secondary and target area ranges.
 These refer to the space right in front of your car, the space 12 to 15 seconds ahead of you and the space around your target area, respectively.
-This second article on visual searching will teach you how to monitor and respond to events in these three ranges.
+This second module on visual searching will teach you how to monitor and respond to events in these three ranges.

 Setting a safe following distance

 Maintaining a safe following distance between yourself and the vehicle ahead of you is an essential aspect of attentive driving.
 You will not be able to see the roadway ahead or respond to changing conditions in a considered and timely fashion if you are too close to the car in front.
 So, how close is too close?
-This is an issue discussed at length in our easy-to-follow article on following distances.
+This is an issue discussed at length in our easy-to-follow module on following distances.

 In good driving conditions and at average speeds, drivers should leave at least a three-second gap between themselves and the vehicle they are following.
 However, there will regularly be situations in which you must leave a larger gap, sometimes up to five or six seconds.
 Whenever driving conditions are poor, the roadway is slick, there are an increased number of hazards in the area or you are driving at high speed, your following distance must be greater.